CS571-F25/p6/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Known Bugs / Limitations

+This project is still in development and includes several known issues:

+⚠️ Date Selection Issues

+The date pickers in the Trip Leg planner can behave inconsistently.

+Start/end date updates occasionally cause temporary visual glitches or misalignment.

+⚠️ Unlimited Downward Drag

+Activities in the timeline can be dragged downward past the intended schedule boundary.

+Lower vertical limits are not enforced.

+⚠️ Schedule Lines Misaligned

+The visual hour grid does not always align perfectly with the calculated start times of activities.

+Minor differences in positioning accumulate due to pixel rounding and scaling.

+⚠️ Off-by-One Error Between Builder and Schedule

+The itinerary builder date range and the Trip Leg schedule sometimes differ by one day.